 The Dean of Academics & Extended Learning will review the Student Concern Report.
 Based upon the nature of the concern, the Dean of Teaching & Learning will determine how the concern should be handled.

 The mediator needs to have received training in mediation.
-The mediator needs to be a neutral party and does not have the authority to impose a solution nor render a judgement.
+The mediator needs to be a neutral party and does not have the authority to impose a solution nor render a judgment.
 The mediator must use the mediation process to help both parties resolve the concern so that there is a win-win solution.

 When a Student Concern is referred to mediation, the Mediation Center for St. Joseph and Cass Counties will be contacted.
 The Mediation Center will charge $20 per case and will find a mediator with 7-10 days.
 At the present time they have 14 trained volunteer mediators who are available only during the evening.
 One individual presently being trained will be available during the day.
 In addition, two to four college personnel will receive mediation training to supplement those available from the Mediation Center.